 - Their parents must give a written consent

-- Parents or guardians should complete a form to provide the Madrassah with all relevant information i.e. medical or dietary requirements their child might have e.g. asthma, allergy
+- Parents or guardians should complete a form to provide the Madrassah with all relevant information i.e. emergency contact details, medical or dietary requirements their child might have e.g. asthma, allergies.

-- A written role description for each role.
+- A written job description for each role.

 - An agreement of expectations of both parties.